-Writing Prompt: Finding Independence - The Write Practice
+Writing Prompt: Finding Independence

-In America, today is a time for celebration.
-While no living Americans have ever felt the sting of King George’s cruel taxes, they still partake in the annual celebration of independence by grilling hot dogs and shooting off fireworks.
+In the U.S., today is a time for celebration.
+While no living Americans have ever felt the sting of King George's cruel taxes, they still partake in the annual celebration of independence by grilling hot dogs and shooting off fireworks.

 We all long for independence.
 It's hard-wired into the human spirit.